aadira123/web-development-project/README.md

-This repository contains a simple website made using inly basic HTML.
+This repository contains a simple website made using only basic HTML.